Queer* Fem* magaZINES

 The protagonists of this exhibition have certainly played their part in breaking down this way of thinking.

 Queer* Fem* magaZINES, until 4.06.2023 Rupertinum (location of the Museum der Moderne in Salzburg’s old town).
 The exhibition will be accompanied by several events until 4.06.2023.

 From 27 August to 3 September it's Prideweek and Pride in Salzburg again.
 The preparations are already going on intensively.
 Conny Felice, executive director of HOSI Salzburg talks here with gaysalzburg.at about the planning status of Prideweek 2023, the new dynamic that HOSI Salzburg has developed since its move to Franz-Josef Straße and a reckoning from which lessons are learned.
 [Read more]

 Marinella Senatore (*1977) is a central figure in Italian contemporary art who uses various media to develop artistic strategies to set processes of social change in motion.
 Senatore is exhibiting at the Museum der Moderne Salzburg until 8.10.2023.
-And on 24.06. he will also initiate processes of change with a parade through Salzburg.
+And it will also initiate processes of change on 24.06 with a parade through Salzburg.
 As in 2022 in an action with the Centre Pompidou in Paris.
 [Read more]